Where can you get the freshest meal in Korea? Simple. Korean restaurants.

-Before you even step foot into a restaurant, glance at the sign above the door.
-Most Korea-style restaurants serve one type of dish.
-No thick Russian novel menus.
+Before you step into a restaurant, glance at the sign above the door.
+Most traditional Korean restaurants serve one type of dish.
+No Tolstoy-thick menus.

 Restaurants spell out their specialty in their name.
 A noodle restaurant serves noodles.
 Not soup.
 Not fried chicken.
 Not ice cream.